rifath95/LoRA-finetuning/README.md

-# LoRA Finetuning from Scratch (under construction)
+# LoRA Finetuning from Scratch

 A from-scratch implementation of **parameter-efficient fine-tuning (LoRA)** for a GPT-style language model in PyTorch.